-There are many useful elements to define and convey a B2B development in the market.
+There are many helpful elements to define and convey a B2B development in the market.

-In detail, in this post we will focus on the role of social media and, above all, on the tools that compose this world.
-Below a non-exhaustive list of these tools, which are part of the touchpoints of a B2B customer journey structured with a view to customer acquisition.
+In this post, we will focus on the role of social media and on the tools that compose this world.
+Below is a non-exhaustive list of these tools, which are part of the touchpoints of a B2B customer journey structured to customer acquisition.

 - Social Presence

 - Social ADV